jefftriplett/jefftriplett.github.io/_drafts/django-and-the-chamber-of-secrets.md

 ## Setting up my environment

-Ironically, in my goal to eliminate individual needing to use environment variables, lead me to needing some environment variables.
-Environment variables I'm using:
+Ironically, in my goal to eliminate individuals needing to use environment variables led me to need a few environment variables to bootstrap chamber.
+The environment variables I'm using:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_REGION=us-east-1`